Ulthran/ctbus_site/README.md

 - `git clone git@github.com:Ulthran/ctbus_site.git && cd ctbus_site`
 - `terraform init && terraform apply` to create/update the S3 bucket and
   CloudFront distribution.
+Terraform state is stored in an S3 bucket so the configuration can be run locally or in CI/CD.
 The CDN will be reachable at `https://vue.charliebushman.com`.

 To run locally, start a simple web server from the `vue-frontend` directory: